narenmanoharan/Movie-Recommender-System/readme.md

-## Netflix Recommendation System
+## Movie Recommender System

-**Netflix Recommendation System** is simple recommender systems for movies built using PySpark.
+**Movie Recommender System** is simple recommender systems for movies built using PySpark.

 **This system was designed with the following purposes in mind:**